eliasson/markuseliasson.se/content/article/python-pip-virtualenv-windows.md

 +++
 Categories = ["Code"]
-Description = "Python pip virtualenv in Windows"
-Tags = ["Python", "Windows"]
-draft = false
-date = "2015-02-24T22:00:33+01:00"
-title = "Python pip virtualenv in Windows"
+Description = "My personal notes on how to setup virtualenv for Python 2.7 in Windows" Tags = ["Python", "Windows"] draft = false date = "2015-02-24T22:00:33+01:00" title = "Python pip virtualenv in Windows"
 +++

 I needed to setup my Windows 8 machine for Python and Django development as I